Summer Session FAQs

 What health information do you require?

-Parents must complete online medical information, including student medical history and immunization records, prior to a student’s arrival at NMH.
-Please note that all students are required to provide documentation of a doctor’s physical completed within 12 months of Summer Session’s start date, so you may need to book this appointment ahead of time.
+Parents must complete medical information on NMH's online healthcare portal, including student medical history and immunization records, prior to a student’s arrival at NMH.
+Please note that all students are required to provide documentation of a doctor’s physical completed within 12 months of the Summer Session’s start date, so you may need to book this appointment ahead of time.

 What if I am sick?